The original owner/builder was Craig Frazer, a Surrey Pharmacist turned motorsports enthusiast.

 Craig Frazer sold the last 3 years of the original lease to Gordon Hemrich, local stock car driving phenom, in the late 1970s.
 Hemrich did the promotions during his time as lease holder.

-After the initial 10 year lease ended, the lease was limited to a year-to-year basis, a very difficult environment to work under, considering the competition to obtain the lease by several groups.
+After the initial 10 year lease ended, the option to renew the lease for an additional 10 years was cancelled and the lease was limited to a year-to-year basis, on a competitive bid process, a very difficult environment to work under, considering the competition to obtain the lease by several groups.

-When Hemrich no longer held the lease to the trak, the name was changed to Action Raceway, due to a legal ownership of the Langley Speedway brand.
+When Hemrich no longer held the lease to the track, the name was changed to Action Raceway, due to a legal ownership of the Langley Speedway brand.